Amog-OS/AmogOS/README.md

 And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
-Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations! https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become sus)
+Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations!
+We also support most major cryptos https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become sus)

+#### Alternative donation methods
 - Duino Coin: `rpinews` & `moon1789`
 - Bitcoin: bc1qs0vg6a4plfqzhtg9nq0wgyltrv9ghlaymyug8q
 - Tron: THAM7LmhrsaDrQULdaKBsnKs6S537DiCAk